-- Mathematical Computation Competency may be demonstrated as follows: - Minimum grade of "C" in Math 101 or above or equivalent, OR - Passing a math test covering material in any MT course, 101 or above, OR - Appropriate CLEP or AP scores. - Oral Expression Competency is to prepare graduates who can demonstrate skill in oral communication.
+• Mathematical Computation Competency may be demonstrated as follows:

+- Minimum grade of "C" in Math 101 or above or equivalent, OR - Passing a math test covering material in any MT course, 101 or above, OR - Appropriate CLEP or AP scores. - Oral Expression Competency is to prepare graduates who can demonstrate skill in oral communication.
 Specifically, students will give extemporaneous oral presentations that either inform or persuade.
 Competency will be achieved when students demonstrate in the context of oral presentations clarity of thought, originality of ideas, organizational techniques, appropriate diction, critical thinking, supporting strategies, and effective delivery.
-Competency may be demonstrated as follows: - Minimum grade of "C" in Communication 220, Theatre 230, or the equivalent, OR - Give three satisfactory oral presentations (minimum of five minutes each) according to guidelines established by the English department.
-Oral competency score sheets are available in the Registrar's Office. - Reading Competency may be demonstrated as follows: - Grade of "C" or above in a literature course (EN 201, 202, 203, 204, or the equivalent), OR - o Appropriate CLEP or AP scores. - Writing Competency may be demonstrated as follows: - o Grades of "C" or above in both EN 101 and 102 or 104 or the equivalent, OR - Appropriate CLEP or AP scores. - Computer Skills Competency: All students enrolled at Montreat College must demonstrate computer competency by the end of the sophomore year.
-Competency may be demonstrated through several means: (1) completing CS 102 with a C or better; (2) submitting an acceptable portfolio; or (3) by earning at least a C on the computer competency exam (CS 102E).
-Any student who has not demonstrated computer competency by the end of the sophomore year, will be required to enroll in CS 102 in the junior year until the course is completed with at least a C. Computer competency is understood to include the following skills: - Word Processing: This includes basic formatting and layout skills, including footnotes and endnotes, headers and footers, and integrating pictures and graphs in the text. - Spreadsheet: This includes organizing data, formatting, basic calculations, and developing charts and graphs.

-- Presentation: This includes incorporating text graphs, pictures, and hyperlinks into a presentation. - o Internet: This includes conducting online research and identifying and evaluating credible web sites. - E-Learning: This includes accessing an e-learning program, participating in a discussion group, and posting assignments. - E-Mail: This includes sending and receiving e-mail, sending attachments, and receiving and accessing attachments.
+Competency may be demonstrated as follows: - o Minimum grade of "C" in CM 220, PR 201, TH 230, or the equivalent - Reading Competency may be demonstrated as follows: - Grade of "C" or above in a literature course (EN 201, 202, 203, 204, or the equivalent), AND - Receive a median or above score on the nationally standardized essay exam adopted by Montreat College, OR - Appropriate CLEP or AP scores. - Writing Competency may be demonstrated as follows: - Grades of "C" or above in both EN 101 and 102 or 104 or the equivalent, OR - Appropriate CLEP or AP scores. - Computer Skills Competency: All students enrolled at Montreat College must demonstrate computer competency by the end of the sophomore year.
+Competency may be demonstrated by: (1) completing CS 102 with a C or better, or (2) by earning a "C" or better on the computer competency exam (CS 102E).
+Computer competency is understood to include the following skills: - Word Processing: This includes basic formatting and layout skills, including footnotes and endnotes, headers and footers, and integrating pictures and graphs in the text. - Spreadsheet: This includes organizing data, formatting, basic calculations, and developing charts and graphs. - Presentation: This includes incorporating text graphs, pictures, and hyperlinks into a presentation. - Internet: This includes conducting online research and identifying and evaluating credible web sites. - E-Learning: This includes accessing an e-learning program, participating in a discussion group, and posting assignments. - E-Mail: This includes sending and receiving e-mail, sending attachments, and receiving and accessing attachments.